 Lebanese-American mezzo-soprano, Melissa Serluco has been applauded for her “large, even, agile mezzo [voice]” and having “admirable fireworks for the showpieces and a take-charge stage presence.”
-Upcoming this summer is Ms. Serluco’s European debut where she will be performing Elisabeth Proctor in Robert Ward’s The Crucible with Berlin Opera Academy.
+In August Ms. Serluco made her European debut performing Elizabeth Proctor in Robert Ward’s The Crucible with Opernfest Berlin.

-Most recently Melissa made her role debut as Dorabella in Mozart’s Così fan tutte with Amore Opera and performed the American premiere of the new song cycle, Five Duban Songs, composed by Constantine Caravassilis based on Saphhic literature with Hereford Arts.
+This season Melissa also made her role debut as Dorabella in Mozart’s Così fan tutte with Amore Opera and performed the American premiere of the new song cycle, Five Duban Songs, composed by Constantine Caravassilis based on Saphhic literature with Hereford Arts.

 Ms. Serluco has been involved in several other premieres including the world premiere of The Theft of a Smile; a Rossini pastiche based on the true story of the burglary of the Mona Lisa from the Louvre in 1911 presented by Bronx Opera.
 Melissa also debuted the title role in the American premiere of Donizetti’s unknown work, La Zingara.
 She was lauded for “creating the character of Argilla with such skill and charm,” and Parterre Box noted “her talents are precisely suited to the part and to any number of Rossini buffo heroines.”

 In 2017, Melissa made her role debut as Rosina in Rossini’s Il Barbiere di Siviglia with Amore Opera, portrayed her second depiction of the title role in Bizet’s Carmen with Opera Breve, and made several appearances with Regina Opera, New Amsterdam Opera, and OperaRox Productions performing the roles of Giannetta (L’elisir d’amore), Curra (La forza del destino), and Ruggiero (Alcina) respectively.